AlexSergey/rockpack/README.md

 ### @rockpack/starter

 this is **create-react-app** on steroids.

+**Rockpack** provides the best practice to set up your application.
+Project structure has feature based approach (see article [here](https://dev.to/alexsergey/project-structure-repository-and-folders-review-of-approaches-4kh2)).

 Supports the following types of applications:

-- **React CSR** - React Client Side Render.
-Application skeleton in **create-react-app** style.
-- **React SSR Light Pack** - React Server Side Render.
-Customized application for Server Side Render.
+- **React SPA** - Redux, Sagas, React-Router, CSS Modules, @loadable, project structure etc.
+    - React-Router
+    - Redux
+    - Redux Toolkit
+    - Redux-Saga
+    - React-Helmet
+    - @loadable/components is being used for split your code into SSR application
+- **React SPA + SSR** - SSR, SEO, Redux, Sagas, React-Router, CSS Modules, @loadable, project structure etc.
     - Koa is being used for the server
-    - @loadable/components
-- **React SSR Full Pack** - React Server Side Render.
-Application skeleton using best practices for project structure and a set of libraries
-    - Koa is being used for the server
+    - iSSR is being used for effect handling in the server side
     - React-Router
     - Redux
+    - Redux Toolkit
     - Redux-Saga
     - React-Helmet-Async
-    - @loadable/components
+    - @loadable/components is being used for split your code into SSR application
+- **React Component** - Configured webpack to create React component (for NPM publishing).
-- **Library** - Configured webpack to create UMD library, both React Component and Vanilla JS
+- **UMD Library** - Configured webpack to create UMD library (vanilla JS, for NPM publishing).

 *All types of applications support:*
 - Import of many file formats.
 [List of formats](https://github.com/AlexSergey/rockpack/blob/master/packages/compiler/README.md)